dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 Each Python model lives in a `.py` file in your `models/` folder.
 It defines a function named **`model()`**, which has two parameters:
 - **`dbt`**: A class compiled by dbt Core, unique to each model, that enables you to run your Python code in the context of your dbt project and DAG.
-- **`session`**: A class representing the connection to the backing engine, which allows you to interact with the data platform.
+- **`session`**: A class representing the connection to the Python backend on your data platform.
 The session is needed to read in tables as DataFrames, and to write DataFrames back to tables.
 In PySpark, by convention, the `SparkSession` is named `spark`, and available globally.
 For consistency across platforms, we always pass it into the `model` function as an explicit argument named `session`.

 The `model()` function must return a single DataFrame.
 On Snowpark (Snowflake), this can be a Snowpark or Pandas DataFrame.
 On PySpark (Databricks + BigQuery), this should be a PySpark DataFrame (converted back from Pandas if needed).
-For more about choosing between Pandas and native DataFrames, see ["DataFrame API + syntax"](#dataframe-api--syntax)
+For more about choosing between Pandas and native DataFrames, see ["DataFrame API + syntax"](#dataframe-api--syntax).

 <File name='models/my_python_model.py'>